Using your Schedule of Payment to monitor performance

-- There is no significant discrepancy between the number of forms/items declared on the FP34C document and your Schedule of Payments (paying particular attention to your submitted EPS figures).
+- There is no significant discrepancy between the number of forms/items declared on the FP34C and your Schedule of Payments (paying particular attention to your submitted EPS figures).
 The number of items used to calculate the Advance payment* should match the number of items declared on the FP34C for the relevant dispensing month.

 - The number of FP57 refunds match your declaration.

 - Payments for Advanced Service (MUR/NMS/AUR/NUMSAS) match your declaration.

 * Discrepancies between the declared item totals and the actual items received by the NHSBSA total will have an impact on your Advance payment and balancing payment.
 This could lead to cashflow issues that may take time to stabilise.
 The correct declaration of items will help with prescription reconciliation.